-Cat’s costume designing the series adaptation of the podcast Homecoming, shooting in L.A., so we’re living for six months in a 1930s cottage aerie perched halfway up Laurel Canyon.
-When I landed, I bought a knock around Seagull guitar at the perfect scaled All-In-One guitar shop in Koreatown.
-Figured I’d have the Gentleman of the Canyon adventure I always dreamt, and now I’m on a trip all the way back to my own time zero, stripped down and raw, to that place where I just sat and thought and wrote and strummed.
+From January to June 2018, my wife Cat costume designed the Amazon series adaptation of the podcast Homecoming that shot in L.A., so we decamped Brooklyn for a 1930s cottage aerie perched halfway up Laurel Canyon.
+I bought a knock around Seagull guitar at the perfect scaled All-In-One guitar shop in Koreatown, and recorded a couple dozen tracks in our Gould Avenue house.
+My Gentleman of the Canyon adventure took me to a songwriting time zero, stripped down and raw, to that place where I just sat and thought and wrote and strummed.
 And listened.
 And learned.

 Posted in sounds, stripped state: laurel canyon, tracks

-Tagged acoustic, canyon morning, clouds over la, counting, into endless blue, it, jupiter & tennessee, laurel canyon, need to be, riding the d with casey and bob, stripped state: laurel canyon, this canyon drive, tracks, what's left of you is here, wonderland
+Tagged acoustic, canyon bees birds and a chicken, canyon morning, canyon songbird dream #7, clouds over la, counting, eaton canyon waterfall walk, every light leads, into endless blue, it, jupiter & tennessee, laurel canyon, love yourself any way, midnight coyotes, need to be, paper streets, quiet nowhere, riding the d with casey and bob, stripped state: laurel canyon, the last time up ahead, this canyon drive, tracks, what's left of you is here, wonderland

 She said, “Pull off at Exit Two Eighteen.